After-Shock/Cloudbox-wiki/FAQ.md

 You may resolve this by either
  - Using SSH Tunneling to log into Plex and set your credentials

-   - Create tunnel via ngrok: `ngrok http 32400`
+   - Create SSH Tunnel on your host pc (replace with your user name and serveripaddress): `ssh <user>@<yourserveripaddress> -L 32400:0.0.0.0:32400 -N`

-   - Go to the http page ngrok generates (format of http://XXXXXXXX.ngrok.io)
+   - Go to the site: http://localhost:32400/web

    - Log in with your Plex account.

-   - Click on “Got It” and then close Plex Pass Pop-Up if you are not interested in it.
+   - Click “Got It” on "How Plex Works" page.

+   - Close "Plex Pass" pop-up if you see it.

-   - Now in Server Setup, it will auto locate the PMS server as you are already on Proxy.
-Tick “Allow me to access my media outside my home” so that you can access without proxy.
+   - Under "Server Setup", you will see "Great, we found a server!".
+Give it a name and tick “Allow me to access my media outside my home”.
+Click "NEXT".

+   - On "Organize Your Media", hit "NEXT" (you will do this later).
+Then hit "DONE".

-   - After this point, you may `Ctrl + c` on ngrok to quit.
+   - At this point, you may `Ctrl + c` on the SSH Tunnel to quit it.

  - Aborting the install and run it again